House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 JBL Stage 502

-However, there is a bit of a trade off here.
-With increased mids and highs, the bass lessens even more than normal.
+However, there is a bit of a trade-off here.
+With increased mids and highs, the bass lessens even more than usual.
 If your taste in music is bass-intensive, these are not the speakers for you.
-Opt for the Kickers above.
+You’re better off buying the Kickers above.

 Pros